China News

 By Peter CATTERALL

-US president-elect Donald Trump has threatened to slap blistering new tariffs on Chinese goods in response to Beijing's alleged role in a deadly opioid epidemic in the United States.
+US President Donald Trump has slapped new tariffs on Chinese goods, partly in response to Beijing's alleged role in a deadly opioid epidemic in the United States.

-Washington has long accused Beijing of turning a blind eye to the deadly fentanyl trade, which US authorities estimate caused over 70,000 overdose deaths last year, charges China denies.
+Washington has long accused Beijing of turning a blind eye to the deadly fentanyl trade, which US authorities estimate caused tens of thousands of deaths a year.
+China denies responsibility.

 Here AFP looks at where the issue currently stands: